 The History of African American Cooperatives and the Importance of Representative Legal Support

 In the late 18th century, the first cooperative efforts were established in the form of mutual aid.
 A mutual aid society is an organization that provides benefits and assistance to its members during times of death, sickness, disability, or unemployment.
-For instance, during the antebellum period, mutual aid societies allowed both free and enslaved Black people to pool their money together in order to pay for burials, buy land, and help the sick and the orphaned.
+During the antebellum period, mutual aid societies allowed both free and enslaved Black people to pool their money together in order to pay for burials, buy land, and help the sick and the orphaned.
 Enslaved Black people also pooled their money together to buy their freedom.
-Other early forms of cooperation ranged from mutual insurance companies, buying clubs, to collective farming, and organized labor.
+Other early forms of cooperation ranged from mutual insurance companies and buying clubs to collective farming and organized labor.

-After the Civil War, Black farmers in the American South started the Colored Farmers’ National Alliance and Co-operative Unions when the Southern Farmers’ Alliance would not admit Black farmers except in separate chapters.
-By 1891, this union cooperative had more than a million Black farmer-members.
-The Union stressed mutual aid, which entailed sharing farming techniques, coordinating planting and harvesting of crops, and encouraging political participation amongst its members.
+After the Civil War, Black farmers in the American South started the Colored Farmers’ National Alliance and Cooperative Unions when the Southern Farmers’ Alliance would only admit Black farmers in separate chapters.
+By 1891, this union cooperative had more than a million Black farmer members.
+The Union stressed mutual aid, which entailed sharing farming techniques, coordinating the planting and harvesting of crops, and encouraging political participation amongst its members.

 In addition, African American cooperatives often faced retaliation and violence by white supremacists because they redirected trade from White-owned businesses to Black businesses and communities.
-Thus, the Black-owned cooperatives were a threat to White supremacy and, therefore, were often short-lived.
-In 1922 the National Federation of Colored Farmers was formed to increase Black farm ownership in the South and improve farm businesses through cooperative buying, production, and marketing.
-Black Tenant farmers and sharecroppers joined the cooperative, and by the time it ended ten years later, most members had been able to buy their own farms.
+Thus, the Black-owned cooperatives were a threat to White supremacy and often short-lived due to organized White supremacist tactics.
+In 1922, the National Federation of Colored Farmers was formed to increase Black farm ownership in the South and improve farm businesses through cooperative buying, production, and marketing.
+Black Tenant farmers and sharecroppers joined the cooperative with most members gaining the capacity to buy their own farms within 10 years or by 1932.

 By the end of the 19th century and the first half of the 20th century, many more Black-owned consumer cooperatives were established.
-These include cooperatively-owned grocery stores, gas stations, credit unions, insurance co-ops, and some housing co-op.
-For instance, in 1907, W. E. B. Du Bois held a conference on cooperatives and documented 154 current African American co-ops.
+These include cooperatively-owned grocery stores, gas stations, credit unions, insurance co-ops, and some housing co-ops.
+In 1907, W. E. B. Du Bois held a conference on cooperatives and documented 154 current African American co-ops.

 One of the main purposes of forming Black cooperatives is to gain equity, and sustainability among this marginalized group through solidarity among similarly situated people.
 It is important that these cooperatives also have representative legal support by Black attorneys rooted in the community.
 These attorneys can assist by providing legal assistance to cooperatives, including entity formations and securities legal compliance for raising capital.
 In Solidarity Economy Lawyering, Renee Hatcher writes that creative legal strategies are an important part of sustaining the solidarity economy (including cooperatives) movement.